Data explorer

 Define widget data series

-Series can be added, modified and deleted from the Series list at the top left of the screen.
+Series can be added, modified and deleted from the Series list above the widget.

 A number of different series might be defined and displayed in the same widget.
 Each series has three critical parameters; Field or formula, Field Statistic and Title.